isabella232/bas-style-kit/README.md

 When required, a release is made using a release branch (see the *Release procedures* section for more information).
 This is also merged with *master* and tagged.
 This triggers the relevant deployment tasks to release a new version.

+### GitHub mirror

+A read-only mirror of this project's repository is maintained on GitHub, to allow use by those outside of BAS.

+Merge requests **WILL NOT** be accepted on this mirror.

 ## Release procedures

 1. create a release branch